JStateson/MSboinc/README.md

 --bunker_time_string <text>    unix time cutoff for reporting in this format exactly: 11/24/2019T10:41:29 --version                      now gives date and time of build in additon to 7.16.33
 ```
-Filtering of project messages uses new options in cc_config.xml and allows for
+Filtering of project messages is done in the debug section of cc_config.xml and allows for
 hiding messages that obscure the limited amount of space visible in the event log.
 In addition,
 some non-project messages such as "Backing off" are displayed only when the project name changes.
 ```